artnum/ananke/README.md

 The structure of AKEncoding allows to go through without first parsing it (which has not been done here but it could be done) and it's streamable.
 Basically the client encode everything it sends into AKEncoding and the server encode everything it sends into JSON.

+## i18n

+As it's been developp in a country with several official language, the first question that comes out when presenting a software is "is it tranlated to german, french or italian" ?
+So from the beginning the project added the possibility to have error message in several language.
+It's a bit rough yet as I have no strategy for that now, but trying some ideas around that is part of the project.

 ## Licence